springzfx/cgproxy/readme.md

 - cgroup2

-  Both cgroup and cgroup2 are enable in linux by default.
+  Both cgroup and cgroup2 are enabled in linux by default.
 So you don't have to do anything about this.
   - `systemd-cgls` to see the cgroup hierarchical tree.
   - Why cgroup v2?
 Because simple, elegant and intuitive.